TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/problemscopingquesbackuprestore.md

 			"radioButtonOptions": [
 			    {
 					"value": "backupg",
-					"text": "Guidance for creating a backup for my Bot" },
+					"text": "Guidance for creating a backup of a bot" },
 				{
 					"value": "restoreg",
-					"text": "Guidance for restoring a backup for my Bot" },
+					"text": "Guidance for restoring a backup of a bot" },
 				{
 					"value": "backupe",
-					"text": "Running into an issue while creating a backup for my Bot" },
+					"text": "Running into an issue while creating a backup of a bot" },
 				{
 					"value": "restoree",
-					"text": "Running into an issue while restoring a backup for my Bot" },
+					"text": "Running into an issue while restoring a backup of a bot" },
 				{
 					"value": "advice",
-					"text": "What are the best practices for backing up and restoring a Bot" },
+					"text": "What are the best practices for backing up and restoring a bot" },
 				{
 					"value": "Other",